mkkellogg/GaussianSplats3D/README.md

 | `gpuAcceleratedSort` | Tells the viewer to use a partially GPU-accelerated approach to sorting splats.
 Currently this means pre-computation of splat distances from the camera is performed on the GPU.
 It is recommended that this only be set to `true` when `sharedMemoryForWorkers` is also `true`.
 Defaults to `false` on mobile devices, `true` otherwise.
 | `halfPrecisionCovariancesOnGPU` | Tells the viewer to use 16-bit floating point values when storing splat covariance data in textures, instead of 32-bit.
 Defaults to `true`.
 | `sharedMemoryForWorkers` | Tells the viewer to use shared memory via a `SharedArrayBuffer` to transfer data to and from the sorting web worker.
 If set to `false`, it is recommended that `gpuAcceleratedSort` be set to `false` as well.
 Defaults to `true`.
+| `integerBasedSort` | Tells the sorting web worker to use the integer versions of relevant data to compute the distance of splats from the camera.
+Since integer arithmetic is faster than floating point, this reduces sort time.
+However it can result in integer overflows in larger scenes so it should only be used for small scenes.
+Defaults to `true`.
 <br>

 ### Creating KSPLAT files